aryan6673/openrabbit/Readme.md

 ## Getting a Free API Key

 By default, this project uses the **OpenRouter free model pool**.
-Yeah, it’s not perfect — the main issue is rate limits.
+It’s not perfect, the main issue is rate limits.
 To deal with that, it automatically rotates between different free models on OpenRouter so you don’t keep hitting the same limit again and again.
 It works, but it’s not super reliable or consistent.

 If you want better performance and fewer interruptions, you should use your own API key.